 Forestville River Access: Mom’s Beach

-Winding its way across the heart of Sonoma Wine Country, the Russian River offers a wide variety of outdoor opportunities.
-And whether you want to nibble on picnic fare, lie back in the sun, read a book in the shade, enjoy the scenery, or splash and paddle in the water, you’re sure to enjoy the wide, sandy beach at Forestville River Access.
+Whether you want to lie in the sun, read a book in the shade, or splash and paddle in the water, you’re sure to enjoy the wide, sandy beach at Forestville River Access (also affectionately known as “Mom’s Beach”) in the town of Forestville, California.

-Locals call this delightful spot Mom’s Beach because it’s such a wonderful place to take the kids.
-However, Mom’s Beach is not just for those with children in tow — it’s also fantastic for friends, couples, and singles.
+This delightful spot may get its nickname because it’s a great place to take the kids, but Mom’s Beach is not just for those with children in tow — it’s for friends, couples, singles, and anyone who likes to relax, enjoy the water, and catch some rays on the Russian River in Sonoma Wine Country.

-Fishing in the area is excellent but challenging, and folks in canoes or kayaks are a common sight as they paddle their way down the river toward Guerneville.
+Fishing in this area is excellent but challenging, and folks in canoes or kayaks are a common sight as they paddle down the river toward Guerneville.

 From Highway 101 in Santa Rosa, take the River Road exit west about 10 miles.
-When you pass Burke’s Canoe Trips and Steelhead Beach Regional Park, you are close.
-Look to the right for the sign to River Drive.
-Park in the lot on the corner and walk about 100 yards to the start of a short trail to the beach.
+Pass Burke’s Canoe Trips and Steelhead Beach Regional Park, then watch for the sign to River Drive.
+Park in the lot to access a short trail to Forestville River Access (Mom’s Beach).

 Together, we can protect and preserve the beauty and natural resources of Sonoma County for generations to come.
 Check out our page on Sustainable Travel, and look over the Leave No Trace Seven Principles.